Navi reports on the cost variance. LineNow runs the procurement system that produces the cost.

 - Statistical replenishment (SBA, demand-pattern classification)

-- AI parses supplier emails — replies, confirmations, invoices, photos of receipts
+- Layer 1 AI: parses supplier emails — replies, confirmations, invoices, and photos of receipts — into reviewable order updates.

 When to choose Navi Cost Control

 You run a 10+ unit restaurant group with a controller or finance manager who runs detailed monthly cost variance reviews.
 You need deep recipe engineering with sub-recipes and prep recipes.
 The procurement workflow is handled adequately by your team or another tool.
-The investment in a back-office cost platform pays back.
+The investment in a back-office cost platform pays back at your scale.

 When to choose LineNow

 You run an independent restaurant or small group.
-You want recipe costing the procurement workflow that surrounds it — order recommendations, PO sending, supplier reply parsing, bill push.
+You want recipe costing and the closed-loop procurement workflow that surrounds it — order recommendations, PO sending, supplier reply parsing, team collaboration on supplier emails, bill push.
 You'd rather have $50/month flat than a quote-based contract that scales per location.

 The honest distinction

 Navi-style cost control is a sophisticated back-office discipline.
 For groups large enough to support a dedicated finance function, the depth is real.
-For SMB independent restaurants — which is the bulk of food service — LineNow does the recipe / cost work, adds the procurement automation, and costs a fraction of the per-location alternative.
+For SMB independent restaurants — which is the bulk of food service — LineNow does the recipe and cost work while adding the living PO loop: supplier changes, receiving variance, and bill context are reconciled before AP has to untangle them.